-The Sites Reservoir Daily Divertible & Storable Flow Tool provided daily Sacramento River at Wilkins Slough flows for the flow-survival analysis, which include daily diversions by the Red Bluff and Hamilton City diversions based on the assumptions documented in Appendix 11P1.
+The Sites Reservoir Daily Divertible & Storable Flow Tool provided daily Sacramento River at Wilkins Slough flows for the flow-survival analysis, which include daily diversions by the Red Bluff and Hamilton City diversions based on the assumptions documented in Attachment 11P-1.
 In order to provide a representation of historical flow (Michel et al. 2021), the Red Bluff and Hamilton City diversions were added to the Sacramento River at Wilkins Slough flows.
 Thus, the two main scenarios included a representation of historical flows (termed "Status quo" for consistency with Michel et al. [2021]) and flows applying Sites diversion criteria (termed "Project").
 These were the two scenarios that were compared to assess potential effects of Sites diversion criteria.

 The analysis showed that estimated survival for the Status quo and Project scenarios was essentially the same for all runs (Figures 11P-1, 11P-2, 11P-3, and 11P-4), and the range from the 5th to 95th percentiles overlapped between both scenarios in all years (Figures 11P-5, 11P-6, 11P-7, and 11P-8).
-These results were as expected given the inclusion of the 10,700-cfs Wilkins Slough bypass flow in Sites Reservoir operations, ensuring that the Project does not diminish flows below the 10,700 cfs from the Michel et al. (2021) model.
+These results were as expected given the inclusion of the 10,700-cfs Wilkins Slough bypass flow in Sites Reservoir operations, ensuring that the Project scenario did not cross the survival threshold from the Michel et al. (2021) model.